dharmab/bmw-f750gs-f850gs/accessories.md

 ## Skid Plate

 A skid plate protects the underside of the bike from rocks and debris, and can be used to slide the bike over obstacles such as tree trunks.
+Note that 2021 and newer bikes have larger exhaust headers, so plates made for earlier model years may have fitment issues.

 - [Black Dog Cycle Works Ultimate Skid Plate](https://blackdogcw.com/bdcw-ultimate-skid-plate-bmw-f850gsa-f850gs-f750gs/)